open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 ## Option A

-Attach stack unwinding functionallity to the tracepoint `tracepoint:sched:sched_switch`.
+Attach stack unwinding functionality to the tracepoint `tracepoint:sched:sched_switch`.
 This tracepoint is called everytime the Linux kernel scheduler takes resources from a task before assigning these resources to another task.